Prepare a PDF form

 output.write(new_form.read())

-Modify the key of a widget (beta)
+Modify the key of a widget

-the below snippet will change the key of the first text field test
+you can change the key of the first text field test

 to test_text